AGING & DISABILITY RESOURCE CENTER OF PORTAGE COUNTY

 Adult Day Center - The Adult Day Center provides respite to families and caregivers who support older adults and individuals with disabilities in a safe, meaningful and therapeutic environment, which allows caregivers time to work, complete errands and continue meeting their own personal needs.

-Rural Delivered Meals - The Aging & Disability Resource Center of Portage County Rural Home-Delivered Meals Program provides services to older people who can benefit from a full nutritionally balanced hot noon meal, a friendly hello, a daily safety check, and easy access to community supportive services.
+Rural Delivered Meals - The Aging & Disability Resource Center of Portage County Rural Home-Delivered Meals Program provides services to individuals, 60 years and older, and those who are disabled, who can benefit from a full nutritionally balanced hot noon meal, a friendly hello, a daily safety check, and easy access to community supportive services.

 BIG BROTHERS BIG SISTERS

 Community-Based and Site-Based Mentoring - Big Brothers Big Sisters provides quality one-to-one mentoring relationships for children in need, based on a proven model that includes careful matching and ongoing professional support for mentors, mentees, and parents/guardians.

 BOYS & GIRLS CLUB OF PORTAGE COUNTY, INC.